intel/cri-resource-manager/docs/policy/topology-aware.md

 ## Overview

-The memtier policy automatically builds a tree of pools based on the detected hardware topology.
+The `topology-aware` policy automatically builds a tree of pools based on the detected hardware topology.
 Each pool has a set of CPUs and memory zones assigned as their resources.
 Resource allocation for workloads happens by first picking the pool which is considered to fit the best the resource requirements of the workload and then assigning CPU and memory from this pool.

 The pool nodes at various depths from bottom to top represent the NUMA nodes, dies, sockets, and finally the whole of the system at the root node.
 Leaf NUMA